dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 # How to Boost Barcode Read Rate

 There are 3 basic metrics for measuring the performance of a barcode reader application: **speed**, **accuracy** and **read-rate**.
-The Dynamsoft Barcode Reader SDK (DBR) has been carefully designed to have excellent performance in all three of these metrics.
+The Dynamsoft Barcode Reader SDK (DBR) has been carefully designed to offer excellent performance in all three of these metrics.
 In this article, we try to investigate all the possible methods you can take to let DBR focus on **read-rate**.

-As the ultimate guide on how to configure DBR to realize its full potential on read rate, we will go through all the parameters can be customized during barcode reading process.
-With these customizations, DBR tries its best to strengthen image features before localization, improve barcode localization with multiple modes, endeavor to decode a barcode zone and optimize particular circumstances during decoding to get final results.
+As the ultimate guide on how to configure DBR to realize its full potential on read rate, we will go through all the parameters that can be customized during barcode reading process.
+With these customizations, DBR tries its best to strengthen image features before localization, and then try to improve barcode localization with multiple modes, followed by decoding the barcode zone, and lastly, optimize circumstances during decoding to get final results.

 > The following shows the definition of the three metrics.
 >